 Mold Making and Casting!

-This course is designed to demystify the lost-wax casting process.
-Students will gain a clear understanding of what will work well and be cost effective in a production environment.
+This three-day workshop is designed to demystify the process of mold making and casting using the lost-wax casting process.
+Students will gain a firm understanding of best practices in mold making and casting so they can be be cost effective in a when making multiples for a production environment.

-Dan will take students step-by-step through the entire mold-making and casting process.
-Everyone will have the opportunity to make molds during class.
-On the second day, students will learn to sprue and invest their new molded wax pieces which will be cast on the final day of the workshop.
-Metals will be cast in Deox sterling silver.
-Bronze may be cast if there is interest.
-Materials costs will be based on the amount of metal used by the student.
+Over the course of three days, Dan will take students step-by-step through the entire mold-making and casting process.
+On the first day, students will have the opportunity to make one to two molds during class using pre-made models, objects, or trinkets.
+On the second day, students will learn to sprue and invest their new molded wax pieces which will be cast on the third and final day of the workshop, in bronze.
+Students are welcome to purchase sterling silver casting grain themselves and bring at least a troy ounce or two to the class (link below in the Materials section).

-Additional topics covered include how to properly cut open and vent molds in order to produce wax models, remove the sprues after casting, simple and quick finishing techniques, as well as an ongoing discussion of how to save time by designing wax models to incorporate findings, such as jump rings, ear posts, hinges, and catch location.
-Students will go home with molds and castings, and a better understanding of how to utilize these techniques for jewelry making and small sculptures.
+Additional topics that will be covered in this workshop include how to properly cut open and vent molds in order to produce wax models, remove the sprues after casting, simple and quick finishing techniques, as well as an ongoing discussion of how to save time by designing wax models to incorporate findings, such as jump rings, ear posts, hinges, and catch location.
+Students will go home with molds and castings, as well as a better understanding of how to utilize these techniques for jewelry making and small sculptures.

 Meet the instructor